molee1354/simhub/README.md

 With the virtual environment and the bash helper functions set up, the simulation is now ready to be loaded.
 To load a simulation, run the `./set-sim` command followed by the desired simulation name.
 For example, this is how the 2d projectile simulation would be called:

-        sin call projectile-2d
+        sim call projectile-2d

 The above command will load the simulation with modifiable initial parameters.
-You should be able to see that within the current working directory, there is a new `./simulation` directory within which are the necessary files and functions for computation.
+You should be able to see that within the current  directory, there is a new `./simulation` directory within which are the necessary files and functions for computation.
 Simulation names are simply the directory in which the `main.c` for the simulation lives, all in lower-case and separated by dashes instead of forward slashes.
 So from the above command, we can see that the `main.c` file for the 2d projectile simulation lives in the `./source/Projectile/2d/` directory.

 ### Running the simulation